waynodiablo/Oystercard/pills/javascript_ecosystem.md

 3. Use build and automation tools where possible
 4. Use linters
 5. Pick a well respected style guide and stick to it
-6. Pick a framework or libary that interests you but don't get too attached to it
+6. Pick a framework or library that interests you but don't get too attached to it
 7. Explore, widely

 ## Resources